-Flooding typically occurs because of high river flows.
-We are aware that there may be other sources of flooding in the area, including groundwater flooding or flooding caused by local drainage issues, but the focus of this study is on riverine flooding caused by high river flows.
+Flooding typically occurs because of high river flows or ice jams.
+We are aware that there may be other sources of flooding in the area, including groundwater flooding or flooding caused by local drainage issues, but the focus of this study is on riverine flooding caused by high river flows or ice jams.